jiang18/slemm/docs/install.md

 1. [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
     - Ubuntu will be installed by default, and other Linux distributions are available.
 2. Run [pre-compiled SLEMM binaries](https://github.com/jiang18/slemm/releases/latest) on a WSL Linux distribution as on a Linux machine.
-    - Use the SLEMM binary that is statically compiled on WSL Ubuntu 22 with Intel oneMKL and Eigen 3.3.9.